Knotx/knotx/documentation/src/main/wiki/Knot.md

 ### How to run blocking code in your own Knot?
 The easiest way to handle a blocking code inside your Knot is to deploy it as a [Vert.x worker](http://vertx.io/docs/vertx-core/java/#worker_verticles).
-No change in your code is required - it is only the matter of a configuration:
+No change in your code is required.

+So now you need to tell Vert.x that your custom Knot should be processed in workers pool via [DeploymentOptions](http://vertx.io/docs/apidocs/io/vertx/core/DeploymentOptions.html).
 ```
 {
-  "main": "io.knot.example.ExampleKnot",
+  "main": "some.package.knot.example.ExampleKnot",
   "options": {
     "worker": true,
     ""multiThreaded": true,